 It is no secret that teachers love Post-it® Notes, and now I can say with confidence that students love them too!
 According to researchers from UCLA and Carnegie Mellon, students enjoy learning more with Post-it® Notes.
 The brightly colored Post-it® Super Sticky Notes have 2x the sticking power and pack so much potential when it comes to engaging students in your daily lessons, so I thought it would be fitting to brainstorm some ways to incorporate them into your middle school math classroom.

-This post is sponsored by Post-it® Brand
+This post is sponsored by Post-it® Brand.
+All opinions and ideas are my own.

 1. Real number system diagram